 Below grade, ie for your basement, the overall cost of an ICF-constructed basement should be similar to a conventionally constructed one that is framed and insulated to R-20 or better.

 Now let’s consider a bungalow with 2,000 sq. ft. of living space and 1,800 sq. ft. of above grade walls.
-Here is what the different costs on that might look like:
+Here is what the different costs on that might look like, prior to lumber price spikes in 2020 and 2021:

 $150/sq. ft. – Budget price to build the home conventionally